-The NEBOSH International General Certificate in Occupational Health and Safety (IGC) is intended for managers, supervisors and employees based outside the UK, and those embarking on a career in health and safety, who require a broad knowledge and understanding of health and safety principles and practices.
+The NEBOSH International General Certificate in Occupational Health and Safety (IG) is intended for managers, supervisors and employees based outside the UK, and those embarking on a career in health and safety, who require a broad knowledge and understanding of health and safety principles and practices.
 The qualification focuses on international standards and management systems, enabling candidates to effectively discharge workplace health and safety responsibilities in any employment sector, in all parts of the world.
-The IGC qualification meets the academic requirements for Technician Membership (Tech IOSH) of Institution of Occupational Safety and Health (IOSH) and Associate membership (AIIRSM) of the International Institute of Risk and Safety Management (IIRSM) and provides a sound basis for progression on to the NEBOSH International Diploma.

 No formal qualifications are required but candidates must have a reasonable standard of written English.

 ATM Safety & Environment run a distance learning programme.
-Course materials consist of printed study notes and coursework which students are encouraged to complete and submit to ATM for marking by post or email.The coursework does not count towards the award.
+Course materials consist of printed study notes and coursework which leraners are encouraged to complete and submit to ATM for marking by post or email.The coursework does not count towards the qualification.

 There is an Open Book Exam (OBE) for Elements 1-4 (IG1) and an assessed workplace based practical risk assessment for Elements 5-11(IG2).
 Open book exams are run every couple months on set dates.
 No attendance at an exam venue is required but you must have an email address and access to the internet to use the NEBOSH exam portal.
 The risk assessment (IG2) must be completed using the NEBOSH template and should be based on your own workplace or workplace activity.
 Completed risk assessments must be submitted to ATM Safety & Environment but are passed onto NEBOSH for marking.
 IG2 does not need to be submitted at the same time as IG1, it can be given in before or after.